Hyperfoil/Horreum/README.md

 ## Security

 Security uses RBAC with authz and authn provided by Keycloak server, and heavily relies on row-level security (RLS) in the database.
-The should be two DB users (roles); `repo` who has full access to the database, and `appuser` with limited access.
+The should be two DB users (roles); `dbadmin` who has full access to the database, and `appuser` with limited access.
-`repo` should set up DB structure - tables with RLS policies and grant RW access to all tables but `dbsecret` to `appuser`.
+`dbadmin` should set up DB structure - tables with RLS policies and grant RW access to all tables but `dbsecret` to `appuser`.
 When the application performs a database query, impersonating the authenticated user, it invokes `SET repo.userroles = '...'` to declare all roles the user has based on information from Keycloak.
 RLS policies makes sure that the user cannot read or modify anything that does not belong to this user or is made available to him.